AndrewHess/steno-tools/README.md

 You can enabled the `append_disambiguator_stroke` setting so that when two different words map to the same sequence of strokes, one of the sequences gets appended with a certain stroke until the resulting sequence has no conflicts.
 The `disambiguator_stroke` field specifies which stroke is appended.
 The sequence that gets appended to is the one that appears later in the file containing a list of words to generate strokes for; so if that list is sorted so more frequent words are at the top, then the sequence for the less frequent word will get appended to.

-## Combine Dictionaries
+## Merge Dictionaries

 You may want to split your steno dictionaries into different files for better organization, but be able to easily toggle them on and off en masse.
 The `combine_dictionaries.py` script allows you to combine all the dictionaries in a specified directory into a single dictionary.
 This can be helpful if you want to split your main dictionary into normal words, proper nouns, written numbers, dates, etc. but you know that whenever you want one of these dictionaries to be active, you want them all to be active.

 ### Usage

 1. In a terminal, run `cd /path/to/your/dictionaries`
-2. Run `python /path/to/steno-tools/combine_dictionaries.py <directory>` where `<directory>` is the name of the folder containing the dictionaries you want to combine.
+2. Run `python src/steno_tools/cli.py merge <directory>` where `<directory>` is the name of the folder containing the dictionaries you want to combine.

 By default, only JSON files directly in the specified directory will be merged, but you can recursively search all directories with the `--recursive` flag.

 If multiple files have an entry for the same stroke sequence, the first entry will have priority and later entries will be ignored.
 Files are searched alphabetically but filename portions with numbers are sorted by the numbers; so if you have three files `priority-1-prefixes.json`, `priority-5-names.json`, and `priority-20-other.json`, they will be searched in that order, NOT as `priority-1-prefixes.json`, `priority-20-other.json`, `priority-5-names.json`.
 Use the flag `-v` or `-vv` to get more information on which files are searched when for your specific directory structure.

-For more usage information, run `python /path/to/steno-tools/combine_dictionaries.py -h`.
+For more usage information, run `python src/steno_tools/cli.py merge -h`.

 ## Sort Words By Frequency